North Dakota Lottery

 Without the ability to offer a variety of instant games, the North Dakota Lottery is much more subject to the luck of the draw than other lotteries – jackpot games are driven primarily by the size of the jackpot.
 That said, North Dakota has been creative in its use of promotions to help grow sales.

-The Lottery is also one of the few in the country to offer subscription play via the Internet for the convenience of players.
-A subscription service was launched in November 2005, available through the Internet or by mail.
+The Lottery is also one of the few in the country to offer subscription play via the internet for the convenience of players.
+Their subscription service was launched in November 2005.

-All Lottery proceeds are allocated to the state’s General Fund, with the exception of $50,000 per quarter that is transferred to the compulsive gambling prevention and treatment fund and $105,625 per quarter that is sent to the drug task force grant fund.
+Lottery proceeds are allocated to the state’s General Fund.
+Additionally, a percentage of sales is transferred to the state's compulsive gambling prevention and treatment fund and the drug task force grant fund.